At the Detroit Zoo

 The white stork can be found in the African Forest.

-This tall, long-necked wading bird has red legs and a pointed red-orange bill.
-The white plumage of the head, neck and body contrasts with black wing feathers highlighted with a sheen of purple and green iridescence.
+These tall, long-necked wading birds have red legs and pointed red-orange bills.
+The white plumage of their heads, necks and bodies contrasts with black wing feathers highlighted with a sheen of purple and green iridescence.

 This species is the genesis of the myth that the stork brings babies.
-A symbol of fertility and good luck, it often nests on rooftops and chimneys in the spring when their chicks are typically born.
+A symbol of fertility and good luck, they often nest on rooftops and chimneys in the spring when their chicks are typically born.